CiscoDevNet/terraform-provider-iosxr/docs/resources/ipv6_access_list_options.md

 ### Optional

+- `delete_mode` (String) Configure behavior when deleting/destroying the resource.
+Either delete the entire object (YANG container) being managed, or only delete the individual resource attributes configured explicitly and leave everything else as-is.
+Default value is `all`.
+  - Choices: `all`, `attributes`
 - `device` (String) A device name from the provider configuration.
 - `icmp_off` (Boolean) Do not generate the ICMP message
 - `log_update_rate` (Number) Set access-list logging rate (num. logs per second)